-No Stage Parameter to monitor Where to monitor the parameter Method of monitoring the parameter / Type of monitoring equipment Parameter monitoring time Reason for monitoring the parameter Corporate Responsibility Financing Cost / Source 16 Construction Phase Pollution Prevention-ESS3 Number of trained and appointed mechanics Number of work equipment and vehicles Number of maintenance and repair records Number of secondary collection containers provided to the repair team The contractor records the parameters and archives a copy as evidence.
+No Phase What parameter is to be monitored Where is the parameter to be monitored How is the parameter to be monitored// Type of monitoring equipment When is the parameter to be monitored - frequency of measurement or continuous Why is the parameter to be monitored Corporate Responsibility Financing Cost / Source 16 Construction Phase Pollution Prevention- ESS3 Number of trained and appointed mechanics Number of work equipment and vehicles Number of maintenance and repair records Number of secondary collection containers provided to the repair team The contractor records the parameters and archives a copy as evidence.
 The Bagyurdu OIZ and Supervision Consultant visually check the provision of secondary collection containers for machine oil and waste oil during maintenance and repair.
-Bagyurdu OIZ and Supervision Consultant cross-check whether the mechanics encountered are on the mechanic list and examine the following: O List of work equipment and tools O Mechanic list O Maintenance and repair records and related list In the first week of each month during the construction phase Continuous visual inspection To ensure that records are available.
-To manage maintenance and repairs in a way that does not cause any harm to the environment and society Contractor Bağyurdu OIZ Supervision Consultant Construction cost includes Equities Supervision cost includes 17 Construction Phase Pollution Prevention -SS3 Number of waste containers in the work area for non- hazardous waste Number of personnel trained on waste management Number of delivery records of household and recyclable waste by waste type Waste management practices Construction sites Contractor offices The contractor records the parameters and archives a copy as evidence.
+Bagyurdu OIZ and Supervision Consultant cross-check whether the mechanics encountered are on the mechanic list and examine the following: List of work equipment and tools Mechanic list Maintenance and repair records and related list In the first week of each month during the construction phase Continuous visual inspection To ensure that records are available.
+To manage maintenance and repairs in a way that does not cause any harm to the environment and society Contractor Bağyurdu OIZ Supervision Consultant Construction cost includes Equities Supervision cost includes 17 Construction Phase Pollution Prevention - SS3 Number of waste containers in the work area for non- hazardous waste Number of personnel trained on waste management Number of delivery records of household Construction sites Contractor offices The contractor records the parameters and archives a copy as evidence.
 Bagyurdu OIZ and Supervision Consultant visually control the use of separate waste containers in the area and waste management practices implemented.
-Bagyurdu OIZ and Supervision Consultant examine the following: Training records and training log Delivery records of household and recyclable waste In the first week of each month during the construction phase Continuous visual inspection To ensure that records are available.
-To manage household and recyclable waste in a way that does not cause any harm to the environment and society.
-Contractor Bağyurdu OIZ Supervision Consultant Construction cost includes Equities Supervision cost includes
+In the first week of each month during the construction phase Continuous visual inspection To ensure that records are available.
+To manage household and recyclable waste in a way that does not cause any harm to the Contractor Bağyurdu OIZ Supervision Consultant Construction cost includes Equities Supervision cost includes